bokiko/Nexus-Network/README.md

 1. Ensure your internet connection is stable
 2. Check if your system meets the minimum requirements
-3. Restart the client with: `nexus-client`
+3. Restart the client with: `curl https://cli.nexus.xyz/ | sh`
 4. Join the Discord server for support

 ## Using tmux for Background Operation